binipringle/crim-outline/index.md

 <p style="margin-left:7%; margin-right:10%;"><b>Negligence:</b> different in that negligence does not require awareness.
 When a person inadvertently creates a substantial and unjustifiable risk of which he ought to be aware; and his failure to perceive [the risk] is a gross deviation from the care that would be exercised by a reasonable person in his situation (p.
 171).</p>
 <p style="margin-left:7%; margin-right:10%;"><b>Offense Silent as to Culpability:</b> unless the kind of culpability sufficient to establish a material element of an offense has been prescribed by law, it is established if a person acted purposely, knowingly or recklessly with respect thereto; … since negligence is an exceptional basis of liability, it should be excluded as a basis unless explicitly prescribed (p.
 172).</p>

 **MPC Section 2.02 (7)** proposes that “when knowledge of the existence of a particular fact is an element of an offense, such knowledge is established if a person is aware of a high probability of its existence, [unless he believes that it does not actually exist].”
 The MPC definition of “knowingly” is similar to its definition of “recklessly” in that both require awareness.
-The Revised Statutes of Missouri have a narrower definition of “knowingly" than the MPC.

 Under **NYPL**, knowledge requires awareness.
 If the NY legislature wanted to make someone guilty of this crime but didn’t want to adopt the broad definition of “knowingly,” how might they write the definition of a crime without changing the definition of knowingly?
 They could use “recklessly."